dapr/docs/concepts/architecture/building_blocks.md

 # Building blocks

 Dapr consists of a set of building blocks that can be called from any programming language through Dapr HTTP or gRPC APIs.
 These building blocks address common challenges in building resilient, microservices applications.
-And they catpure and share best practices and patterns that empower distributed application developers.
+And they capture and share best practices and patterns that empower distributed application developers.

 ![Dapr building blocks](../../images/overview.png)